Tahsan Rahman Khan: Personal life

+Khan’s mother Z. N. Tahmida Begum is a botanist and first woman chairperson of Bangladesh Public Service Commission.

-Tahsan Khan met Rafiath Rashid Mithila in 2004 when they were students at the University of Dhaka.
+Khan met Rafiath Rashid Mithila in 2004 when they were students at the University of Dhaka.
 They married in 2006.
 The couple announced their divorce in 2017.
 Their daughter, Ayra Tehrim Khan, was four years old at the time.
+His father died on 12 April 2023.

+On 4 January 2025, Tahsan married Roza Ahmed, an American based makeup artist.